Piper PA-30 Twin Comanche: Development

 The Piper PA-30 Twin Comanche was designed as a twin-engined variant of the Piper PA-24 Comanche.
-A complex light twin, with retractable landing gear, seating 4 (in original models) to 6 (in later models), and cruise speeds ranging from 160-210 mph on twin 150-160 horsepower engines, it competed with the more-powerful Cessna 310 and Beech Baron, and later with Piper's other light twins.
+A complex light twin, with retractable landing gear, seating 4 (in original models) to 6 (in later models), and cruise speeds ranging from 160–210 mph on twin 160 horsepower engines, it competed with the more-powerful Cessna 310 and Beech Baron, and later with Piper's other light twins.

 The Twin Comanche was designed to replace the Piper Apache in the company's lineup of products.
 The prototype was converted from the single-engined Comanche by Ed Swearingen who at the time operated a facility that specialized in the modification of production aircraft.
 A Comanche was modified with two 4-cylinder 160 hp (120 kW) Lycoming IO-320-B1A engines and first flew at San Antonio, Texas on 12 Apr 1961.
-The design was designated the PA-30 on the March 17, 1962 and named the Twin Comanche.
+The design was designated the PA-30 on March 17, 1962 and named the Twin Comanche.
 The prototype (registered N7000Y) was built at Lock Haven and first flew on November 7, 1962.
 FAA Type approval was awarded on February 5, 1963, the first production aircraft was completed on April 2, 1963 and the first delivery made on July 15, 1963.

 The first Twin Commanche B was announced on September 2, 1965 with deliveries starting in November 1965.
 The aircraft had minor changes with two additional seats and an extra cabin window on each side.
 A turbocharged variant of the Twin Comanche B was available with 160 hp (120 kW) Lycoming IO-320-C1A engines.